Tent on top of a mountain in Colorado

 Socks

 Boots are important, however socks are high up there on the list as well.
 It is a gross feeling when your feet are slipping because your socks are so heavy and your feet are sweaty.
 Or when it is really cold and your toes continually go numb.
-Opting in for the right socks will additionally make your feet happier campers.

 Features to focus on for socks are how quickly they can dry, durability, warmth, breathability, and comfort.